 Credit Card Lines of Credit

-Another type of line of credit is the overdraft line of credit, available in your checking account.
-That line of credit creates a small loan when you spend more than you have available in checking, and is usually less expensive than an overdraft fee (assuming you only overdraw by a few bucks).
+Another line of credit is the overdraft line of credit.
+These lines of credit are typically available for your checking account.
+It's essentially a small loan that is only triggered if you spend more than you have available in your account.
+The amount of the loan is just enough to bring your account back in the black again.
+It's usually less expensive than an overdraft fee, assuming you only overdraw by a few bucks.

 Frequently Asked Questions (FAQs)